sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="closePath.js">closePath.js</a>

 ### Description
-This script close the path objects.
+This script closes the path objects.

 ![Close Path](images/closePath.png)

 ### Usage
-Select the path objects, run this script.
+Select the path objects, and run this script.

 ### Requirements
 Illustrator CS or higher